nirajphutane/Kotlin-CoroutinesAndFlow/README.md

 ### ⚠️ What’s the Problem?
 - When job.cancel() is called, isActive becomes false, so execution enters the else block.
 - delay(100) is a suspension point.
-- The coroutine is already cancelled, delay() checks that and throws CancellationException immediately.
+- The coroutine is already cancelled, delay() checks that and implicitly throws CancellationException immediately.
 - So "Perform clean-up" is never executed, and the coroutine exits before proper cleanup.
 And so "After Loop" also is not executed.

 ## 🛡️ withContext(NonCancellable)

 - withContext(NonCancellable) is used to temporarily disable cancellation inside a coroutine block.
 - Even if the coroutine is cancelled, any suspending operations within this block will still execute safely.